raphaelpra/docker-ruby-phantomjs/README.md

 # docker-ruby-phantomjs

-A simple Dockerfile to add the `phantomJS` binary directly into a prebuilt `ruby` image (for those rare occasions when mounting a Docker volume into an image is not an option...)
+A simple Dockerfile to add a [`phantomJS` binary](http://phantomjs.org/download.html) directly into a prebuilt [`ruby` image](https://hub.docker.com/r/_/ruby/) (for use on those rare occasions when mounting a Docker volume into an image is not an option...)

-The master branch extends `ruby:2.3.1` and adds `/usr/local/bin/phantomjs v2.1.1`
+The master branch adds `/usr/local/bin/phantomjs v2.1.1` into the `ruby:2.3.1` prebuilt image.

-A docker image is automatically built / made available at https://hub.docker.com/r/prime8/docker-ruby-phantomjs/
+A docker image is automatically built by DockerHub from this repo and made available at https://hub.docker.com/r/prime8/docker-ruby-phantomjs/